jasonbisson/terraform-google-cos-only/README.md

 ## Purpose
-This module will address the customers who only want to use managed services and Google Kubernetes service, and not Compute service.
-This module will deploy the preventative and detective controls to the Google compute service can only be created by Google Kubernetes service agent with the Container Optimized OS.
+This module will address the customers who have targeted use cases for the compute service.
+This module will turn up the preventative controls to an eleven and will cause an outage if you don't understand the organization policy constraints or IAM deny.

 The resources/services/activations/deletions that this module will create/trigger are: